The Merry Nibelung

 Friday, October 20, 2006 at 8:00 p.m.

-Gloria Collins, piano
+Gloria Collins, pianist

 Concert is sponsored by the Hadley Memorial Fund